4833R11Y45/Vehicle-Detection-using-YOLOv8-Faster-R-CNN-and-SSD/Models/README.md

 ## SSD Models

 - `ssd_vehicle_v1.pth`: Weights of the SSD model trained on the first dataset.
-This model offers a balance between speed and accuracy, suitable for real-time applications.
+This model offers a trade-off balance between speed and accuracy, suitable for real-time applications with less computational resources.
 - `ssd_vehicle_v2.pth`: Weights of the SSD model trained on the second dataset.
 Demonstrates the model's adaptability and performance across different scales of object sizes.

 ## Usage